Get Rates Near You!

 Why do you need an emergency fund?

 When Americans are short of cash and need help paying bills, they tend to reach for their credit cards.
-This may be a convenience, but it can be an expensive way of dealing with a financial emergency.
+This may be a convenience, but it can be expensive to deal with a financial emergency.

 Having a ready reserve of money can help you deal with the unexpected without taking on credit card debt with high interest rates added on.
 Here are some examples of when you might need emergency funds: